 Field-hunting tip

-Look in pyrometamorphic rocks country — that is the host setting where sharyginite typically forms.
+Look in pyrometamorphic rocks country, the host setting where sharyginite typically forms.
 If you start seeing ettringite, portlandite, calcite in float, you are in the right ground.
 Field specimens usually show a anhedral grains habit, so train your eye for that shape before scanning the outcrop.